11 REASONS TO VISIT QUÉBEC CITY, QC

 THE BEST NANAIMO TRAVEL GUIDE

 While less popular with tourists than other places on Vancouver Island, you shouldn’t miss Nanaimo.
-It’s known for its stunning areas of unspoiled nature, artistic vibe, and its growing culinary scene!
+It’s known for stunning areas of unspoiled nature, awesome shopping opportunities, artist vibes, and a growing culinary scene!

-I visited Nanaimo for two days in July 2021 and I’m psyched to share the Best Nanaimo Travel Guide with you!
+I visited Nanaimo in July 2021 and June 2025 and I’m stoked to share the Best Nanaimo Travel Guide with you!

 Disclosure: I only recommend products that I’ve used in the past, and all opinions expressed in this post are my own.
 This post contains affiliate links.
 If you use one of the links throughout the page to buy something, I may earn a small commission at no extra cost to you.
 Thank you!